Trump campaign loses legal fights in Georgia and Michigan, vows Nevada lawsuit | Politics

 Trump campaign loses legal fights in Georgia and Michigan, vows Nevada lawsuit

-State judges tossed out both the suits on Thursday.
-Judge James Bass, a superior court judge in Georgia, said there was "no evidence" that the ballots in question were invalid.
+State judges tossed out both lawsuits on Thursday.
+James Bass, a Superior Court judge in Georgia, said there was "no evidence" that the ballots in question were invalid.

 At a news conference in Las Vegas on Thursday, former Nevada Attorney General Adam Laxalt and other Trump campaign surrogates, including former administration official Richard Grenell, gave no evidence to support their allegations of irregularities and did not answer questions from reporters.
 "We believe that there are dead voters that have been counted.
 We are also confident that there are thousands of people whose votes have been counted that have moved out of Clark County during the pandemic," Laxalt said.